-Whether you are building your first home or have not been through the process for awhile, I wrote this guide to 9 step guide to help you to know what to expect.
+Whether you are building your first home or have not been through the process for awhile, we wrote this 9 step guide to help you to know what to expect.

 Every area and builder are a little different.
-But this is a great starting template of how to navigate from a pile of earth to a beatiful, functional new home.
+But this is a great starting template of how to navigate from an empty dirt filled lot to a beatiful, functional new home.

-Remember, these steps apply to the new home process from beginning (raw land) to delivery of a completed home.
+Remember, these steps apply to the new home process from the beginning (a lot prepared for building or a torn down older home) to delivery of a completed home.